attributes-unlimited/html-au/articles/primeagen-htmx-lit.md

 ## html backticks
 [this is the thing I don't want](https://www.youtube.com/watch?v=z86ToVPx42Y&t=24m33s)

-Breakdown into the things Primagen doesn't like.
+The things Primagen doesn't like.

-1. Using template literals.
+1. Using template literals?
 2. Importing a black magic library?

 On template literals: The whole goal of HTML-AU is to match an HTMX project in the lines of code written and code complexity.
 HTML has to be written somewhere.
 For an existing php project, HTMX makes lots of sense.
 HTML-AU is more suited to apps that have an existing json data api based project.
 Or for teams that want to do templating work in JavaScript.
 Also, if HTML-AU isn't enough, adding event listeners and directly mesing with the dom will not cause issues like they do in vue, angular, and react.
 The offramp is very easy.
 Just remove the attributes!